 - 7 SEATING OPTIONS -- Versatile seating configurations to keep everyone happy.
 Reversible seats with new lift-assist mounts for easy Face Forward & Backward, Face-to-Face, and Back-to-Back...

-- LIGHTWEIGHT DESIGN -- Enjoy the convenience of multiple seating options in a lighter-weight aluminum frame that is only 34 lbs.
-Each seat accommodates up to 40 pounds.
+- LIGHTWEIGHT DESIGN -- Enjoy multiple seating options in a lighter-weight aluminum frame that is only 34 lbs.
+Easy to assemble and each seat accommodates up to 40 pounds.

 - FITS TWO COMFORTABLY -- Accommodates two infant car seats.
 Brand specific "click-in" adapters and universal car seat adapter available for purchase separately.
 List of compatible car seats...